fcanlnony/gentooinstall-scripts/README.md

 # gentoo-scripts
-some useful scripts write in bash
+Gentoo install scripts write in bash

 # how to use this scripts